 We are a co-ed competitive running team for both high school students (grades 9-12) and middle school students (grades 6-8) who are educated at home.
-Our team typically has 1.25-1.5 hour practices together at a local park in the early mornings on 2-3 days each week at a local park in the early mornings, + athletes are expected to run on their own on an additional 2-3 days each week, as advised by the coaches.
-Once meets begin, there are usually 3 team events (practices, meets) per week, with athletes continuing to run on their own on the other 2-3 days in the week as advised by the coaches..
-We often travel to meets within a 1.5-hour radius of Bryan/College Station.The team starts practicing together in early-July, with meets typically held on Saturdays in Sep thru Oct.
+Our team typically has 1.5 hour practices together at a local park in the early mornings on 3 days each week + athletes are expected to train on their own on an additional 2-3 days each week, as advised by the coaches.
+Once meets begin, there are usually 3 team events (practices/meets) per week, with athletes continuing to train on their own on the other 2-3 days in the week.
+We often travel to meets within a 1.5-hour radius of Bryan/College Station.The team starts practicing together in early July, with meets typically held on Saturday mornings (roughly 8a - 12p) during Sep & Oct.
 We compete in public school-, private school-, and homeschool meets.

 View the Eligibility Guidelines set forth by the National Christian Homeschool Championship to see if you are eligible to participate in AHA Cross Country.